JasonEtco/todo/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that creates new issues based on actionable comments in your code.

 This is the website for the app.
+You can run it by following these steps:

+0. Run `npm install` to install all the dependencies.
+0. Run `npm run build` to build the React bundle.
+0. To deploy, run `npm run deploy`.
+This runs the JS files in the scripts folder.